CFdefense/rust-algorithms/README.md

 This repository contains assignments and project submissions for **CMPT 435L – Data Structures and Algorithms**.
 All work in this repository reflects my solutions and understanding of course material.

-## Academic integrity / disclaimer

-- **Do not copy**: This repository is provided for **reference only**.
-- **Write your own solution**: If you're a student in this course (or a similar course), do your own work and follow your instructor’s collaboration/academic integrity policy.
-- **Use responsibly**: You may use this to understand concepts, but **do not submit any of this code as your own**.

----

 ## Assignments

 - [x] Assignment 1: `hello_world` — basic Rust project setup / “hello world” starter.